FergusTSmith/MastersProject/README.md

 3) Download the above three folders directly from my Google Drive.
 This is found at https://drive.google.com/drive/folders/1Sy9x9E60mc0LMQSmwIud2uCfniGAbcVt?usp=sharing

 Unfortunately, the direct upload of all of these files to Moodle was not possible.

+INSTALLATION:

+To install and run TrackerHunt, please see the TrackerHunt Setup Guide in the "supplementary materials" folder.